tienbg-zigexn/jenkins_l_and_d/readme.md

 - I prefer to create my own smtp server for this course.
 It's not that hard, the only hardship is to make gmail not mark emails from my server as spams.
 - after setted up emails, you can have notifications about jobs now.

+## git (section 11)

+- pre questions:
+  - why gitlab? why not just open source tool like gitea or don't use frontend at all?